Manipulative Child Behavior: Signs, Symptoms, & Solutions

 9. Teach journaling

 Engage your child in journaling to focus on their mental health and treat manipulative child development.
 Ask your child to write their thoughts and feelings, including good and bad things.
 This excellent process is a good way to ensure your child stays positive and purges their negative thoughts and feelings.
-You can ask your child to set a regular time for journaling daily and maintain a colorful journal to record their happiness and pain.
+You can ask your child to set a regular time for journaling daily and maintain a colourful journal to record their happiness and pain.

 10. Manage their stress